Frequently Asked Questions – People seeking asylum and hotel use in Wigan Borough

 The Home Office therefore arranges with private hotel operators to use their sites as emergency accommodation for those seeking asylum.

-One location in the borough, The Britannia Hotel in Standish, has been used for this purpose for several years.
-Another, Kilhey Court, also in Standish, has recently begun preparations to provide similar accommodation.
+One location in the borough, The Britannia Hotel in Standish, was used for this purpose for several years.
+Another, Kilhey Court, also in Standish, was recently used for a similar purpose.
+However, there are currently no hotels within the Wigan Borough being used for the housing of people seeking asylum.

 For more information or to contact the Home Office directly, details can be found on GOV.UK (external link).

-The decision to stand-up these contingency hotels is made by the Home Office with the deals struck between them and the private operators.
+The decision to stand-up these contingency hotels was made by the Home Office with the deals struck between them and the private operators.
 The hotel operators receive a fee from the government.

 Local authorities, such as Wigan Council, and partner organisations receive confirmation once the decision has been made.